Stewardship of Play

 - Recognize initiative: narrate inventiveness, make intrinsically phrased remarks, such as tricky or clever.

-Emotional Safety: What is Missing?
+Emotional Safety: Missing?

 To get the emotional safety more fully addressed, we shifted to a discussion of printed text.
 I provided a handout of Quotations From Bev Bos, Before the Basics, the textbook I used because it had so many provocative ideas.